tibbben/indigenous-cartography/syllabus.md

 #### *Week 9 (Mar.
 21 - Mar.
 25): GIS and Indigenous Knowledge*

-> Identify differences between ontological models used in GIS and Indigeneous ways of knowing and how these differences limit the translation of Indigenous knowledge into GIS based cartography.
+> Identify differences between ontological models used in GIS and Indigenous ways of knowing and how these differences limit the translation of Indigenous knowledge into GIS based cartography.

 -  Circular time and fluid boundaries
--  Ontologies: Indigenous, relartional, and Cartesian
+-  Ontologies: Indigenous, relational, and Cartesian
 -  GIS, education, and empowerment

 > Required Reading

 -   Rundstrom, Robert A. (1991).
 Mapping, Postmodernism, Indigenous People And The Changing Direction Of North American Cartography. *Cartographica*, 28(2), 1-12. doi: 10.3138/5j46-51t2-7m42-316g
 -   Mackenzie, Kierin, Pirker, John, & Reitsma, Femke.
 (2020).
 Towards a SpatioTemporal Data Model for Traditional Ecological Knowledge/Indigenous Knowledge. *Cartographica*, 55(1), 29-41. doi: 10.3138/cart-2017-0027
 -   Kerski, Joseph J. (2006).
-Earth Vision: Understanding the Earth with Geographic Information Systems. *Winds fo Change*, 21(3), 12-15.
+Earth Vision: Understanding the Earth with Geographic Information Systems. *Winds of Change*, 21(3), 12-15.

 > Suggested Reading: